JetBrains/space-kotlin-sdk/README.md

 #### Top-level Properties by Default

-By default, Space API client will retrieve all top level properties from the Space API.
+By default, Space API client will retrieve all top-level properties from the Space API.
 For example, retrieving a profile from the team directory will retrieve all top level properties, such as `id`, `username`, `about`, and more:

 ```kotlin
 val memberProfile = spaceClient.teamDirectory.profiles